sijial430/PRIME/training/README.md

 ## Start Training
 We provide an example bash script to launch the training task.
 The prompt data can be downloaded [here](https://huggingface.co/datasets/PRIME-RL/Eurus-2-RL-Data).
 Please remember to modify the paths in the script.

-It is needed to change the directories in `examples/run_prime_main.sh`
+It is needed to change the directories in `examples/run_prime_main.sh`.
+Note：For 7B models, you will need 8 GPUs as 4 GPUs won't work.

 ```bash
 PROJECT_NAME='PRIME'
 EXPERIMENT_NAME='online-after-solvable-0.2-0.8-policy-self-ref'